-What's more is that starting a side hustle can not only pad your income, but create career-changing opportunities that you wouldn't have normally stumbled upon at your full-time job.
-My side hustles have led to new jobs, surprisingly useful relationships, lifelong friends and have helped me build the business I have today as a content marketing consultant.
+What's more is that starting a side hustle not only pads your income, but it also creates career-changing opportunities you wouldn't have normally stumbled upon at your full-time job.
+Many side hustles have led to new jobs, surprisingly useful relationships, and lifelong friends.
+It's also helped build the business I have today as a content marketing consultant.

 While most people will tell you they have hopes and dreams of becoming an entrepreneur, the flip side of this picture is not as thrilling.
 To put it bluntly, the vast majority (nine out of ten) of new businesses are doomed to fail.